 Leave Sexual Orientation out of Your Job Search and Career

-Whether it is men listing their volunteering with organizations such as Gay Men's Health Crisis or people listing the various gay, lesbian and transgender organizations they belong to, sexual orientation seems to be all over resumes these days.
 Many gay and lesbian people believe it is imperative that law firms and colleagues are fully aware of their sexuality—whether it is based on how they talk or dress or advertised on their resume.
-You are free to do all of this, as long as you are aware of the risks.
+But, of course, you are free to do all this if you know the risks.

-For more information, read also: How Critical Is Your Appearance While Hunting For a Law Job
+For more information, also read: How Critical Is Your Appearance While Hunting For a Law Job

 - Women in the Legal Profession